WBK-Robotics/ros_ml_deploy/README.md

-# ros_ml_deploy
+# ROSMLDeploy
-ros_ml_deploy enables versatile and scalable implementation of processing functionality in ROS contexts.
+ROSMLDeploy enables versatile and scalable implementation of processing functionality in ROS2 contexts.
 It is aimed towards enabling deployment of machine learning models, but developers are free in the processes they want to implement.
-It includes automatic setup of ROS topics, publishers, and subscribers from config files for both processing and recording of data.
+It includes automatic setup of ROS2 topics, publishers, and subscribers from config files for both processing and recording of data.

 ## Documentation

 ToDo

 ## Getting Started

-ToDo

 There is currently only one way to get started with the library: Use the source version from the repository.